Anyon condensation and tensor categories: Witt equivalence

-In general, a modular tensor category $\EC$ might contain a lot of condensable algebras.
-Let $A$ be a condensable algebra in $\EC$.
+In general, a MTC $\EC$ might contain a lot of 2d-condensable algebras.
+Let $A$ be a 2d-condensable algebra in $\EC$.
 A commutative algebra $B$ over $A$ (recall Definition\,\ref{def:B-over-A}) is naturally a commutative algebra in $\EC_A^{loc}$.
 We have $\EC_B \simeq (\EC_A)_B$.

 By \cite[Lem.\,4.3]{cor}\cite[Prop.\,2.3.3]{da2}, a commutative algebra over $A$ is separable (connected) if and only the corresponding algebra in $\EC_A^{loc}$ is separable (connected).
-Therefore, condensing a condensable algebra $B$ over $A$ in $\EC$-phase can be obtained by a two-step condensation: first condensing $A$, then condensing $B$ in the condensed phase $\EC_A^{loc}$.
-In particular, we have $\EC_B^{loc} \simeq (\EC_A^{loc})_B^{loc}$.
+Therefore, condensing a 2d-condensable algebra $B$ over $A$ in the $\EC$-phase can be obtained by the composition of two 2d condensations: first condensing $A$, then condensing $B$ in the condensed phase $\EC_A^{loc}$.
+In particular, we have $\EC_B^{loc} \simeq (\EC_A^{loc})_B^{loc}$ \cite{dmno}.

-A maximum condensable algebra $A$ in $\EC$ will create a completely anisotropic topological phase $\EC_A^{loc}$.
-This completely anisotropic topological phase is trivial only if the original phase $\EC$ is non-chiral, i.e. a bulk with a gapped boundary.
-The condensations in chiral topological phases are discussed in Section\,\ref{sec:chiral}.
+A maximum 2d-condensable algebra $A$ in $\EC$ creates a completely anisotropic topological phase $\EC_A^{loc}$.
+This completely anisotropic topological phase is trivial only if the original phase $\EC$ is non-chiral, i.e. admitting a gapped boundary.
+Examples of 2d condensations in chiral topological phases are discussed in Section\,\ref{sec:chiral}.